 CAMICO strongly encourages tax practitioners to consider each tax client’s tangible property regulations implications as soon as possible so that the client and you have ample time to comply and make informed tax decisions.
 CAMICO’s prior experience suggests that actions or recommendations alleged to be late are frequently preludes to tax claims.
 Don’t let this happen to you.

-KPMG provides a comprehensive Tangible Property Regulations website, available at www.kpmg.com/us/repairregs.
+KPMG provides a website devoted to the Tangible Property Regulations, available at www.kpmg.com/us/repairregs.

 The final tangible property regulations generally refer to the following:

 - Treas.
 Reg. § 1.162-3 provides rules for materials and supplies

 - Treas.
 Reg. § 1.162-4 addresses repairs and maintenance

 - Treas.
 Reg. § 1.263(a)-1 provides general rules for capital expenditures

 - Treas.
 Reg. § 1.263(a)-2 provides rules for amounts paid for the acquisition or production of tangible property, and